Top 10 papers (& their significance):

 This is the first indication that a signal for sucrose, trehalose 6-phosphate is involved in promoting branching under high sugar conditions, such as after shoot tip removal.

 Rasmussen A, Mason M, De Cuyper C, Brewer PB, Herold S, Agusti J, Geelen DNV, Greb T, Goormachtig S, Beeckman T, Beveridge CA (2012) Strigolactones suppress adventitious rooting in Arabidopsis and pea.
 Plant Physiology 158: 1976-1987.
 DOI: 10.1104/pp.111.187104

-One of a group of my papers showing broader functions of strigolactones in plant development; herein adventitious root formation.
+One of a group of papers from the Beveridge lab showing broader functions of strigolactones in plant development; herein adventitious root formation.
 Highlighted in “On the Inside” editorial.

 Hayward A, Stirnberg P, Beveridge C#, Leyser O# (2009) Interactions between auxin and strigolactone in shoot branching control.
 Plant Physiology 151: 400-412 Supported by ARC Centre of Excellence CE348212 DOI: 10.1104/pp.109.137646